louisopen/Pico-RTC-with-Arduino-IDE/README.md

 # Pico-RTC-with-Arduino-IDE
-How to use https://www.waveshare.com/wiki/Pico-RTC-DS3231 and compil the example code on Arduino IDE
+How to use https://www.waveshare.com/wiki/Pico-RTC-DS3231 and compil the example code on Arduino IDE. see that jpg or ino.